aajb99/final_proj_486/README.md

 Null snow accumulation observations were replaced with their respective WE levels multiplied by a "Snow Water Equivalent Coefficient" (average ratio of snow accumulation to WE level across all observations at all months).

-Table of Contents:
+## Table of Contents:

-site_snow.csv - dataset
+-site_snow.csv: dataset

-MattJensencode.ipynb - Matt J's code which includes Feature 2 creation and several linear and tree models

-blackley.ipynb - Matt B's code whcih includes the deep learning model
+-MattJensencode.ipynb: Matt J's code which includes Feature 2 creation and several linear and tree models -blackley.ipynb: Matt B's code whcih includes the deep learning model